-We will not be providing you with a blood pressure monitor if you are in this group.
+We will not be providing you with a BP monitor if you are in this group.

 The usual care group are very important to the research.
-We will follow you up at the end of the study in the same way as the people who are in the self-monitoring group.
+We will follow you up throughout the study in the same way as the people who are in the self-monitoring group.